 National Grid is incentivised under its Licence to deliver entry and exit capacity in an efficient and economic manner.
-The Licence arrangements confirm National Grid's revenue allowances for delivering additional entry or exit capacity.
-National Grid would expect that such arrangements would be updated to include revenue allowances at new entry or Exit Points before any auction for entry capacity, or commitment to release exit capacity was made at these points7.
+The Licence arrangements confirm National Grid's revenue allowances for delivering additional entry or exit capacity and such allowances will be calculated in accordance with the Generic Revenue Driver Methodology as part of the PARCA process.
+National Grid would expect that such arrangements would be updated to include revenue allowances upon the allocation of additional entry or exit capacity9.

 It should be noted that there may be a lead-time associated with customers obtaining access to the system.
 Under the requirements of the Planning Act, the anticipated lead time for the delivery of the majority of reinforcement projects is up to 7 years (84 months).
 Customers are encouraged to enter into discussions with National Grid at an early stage so that they fully understand the processes required to connect and use the system.
-For information, National